pkijowska/projects-studying-etc/javascript.md

 Multi-paradigm - 1.
-Procedual programming, OOP, FP - > javascript can be all of them Almost everything is an Object - except from primitives First class functions - function streamed as variables, we can pass them etc JS Is single threaded - takes one thing at a time, otherwise we need to use event loop JUST IN TIME COMPILATION- entire code is converted into machine code at once, then executed immediately HAs access to web API, through global window object Also access to callback queues, event loppp - manages callback queue
+Procedual programming, OOP, FP - > javascript can be all of them Almost everything is an Object - except from primitives First class functions - function streamed as variables, we can pass them etc JS Is single threaded - takes one thing at a time (we have one call stack), otherwise we need to use event loop JUST IN TIME COMPILATION- entire code is converted into machine code at once, then executed immediately HAs access to web API, through global window object Also access to callback queues, event loppp - manages callback queue